DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 MinDurationEffect has the following 4 configurable properties:

+\subsubsection DirectOutput_FX_TimmedFX_MinDurationEffect_MinDurationMs MinDurationMs

+The minimal effect duration in milliseconds.

+\subsubsection DirectOutput_FX_TimmedFX_MinDurationEffect_Name Name

+The name of the item.

 \subsubsection DirectOutput_FX_TimmedFX_MinDurationEffect_RetriggerBehaviour RetriggerBehaviour

 Valid values are RestartEffect (Restarts the minimal duration) or IgnoreRetrigger (keeps the org duration).